MosesSupposes/Purescript-By-Example/text/chapter3.md

 Here, we import several modules:

 - The `Control.Plus` module, which defines the `empty` value.
-- The `Data.List` module, which is provided by the `purescript-lists` package which can be installed using Spago.
+- The `Data.List` module, which is provided by the `lists` package which can be installed using Spago.
 It contains a few functions which we will need for working with linked lists.
 - The `Data.Maybe` module, which defines data types and functions for working with optional values.

 Notice that the imports for these modules are listed explicitly in parentheses.
 This is generally a good practice, as it helps to avoid conflicting imports.